 A key moment in the original story is when the ghost of Christmas Present shows Scrooge a pair of beggar children.
 “The boy is want, the girl is ignorance.
 Beware the girl.”
 But ignorance is not our problem.
 The people with the most power are superlatively well informed.
 They are hyper aware not only of where lack exists in the world, but of how the resources they have could alleviate it.
-Our problem today is not miserly hoarding of money unused, it is the hoarding of indulgence, keeping treats and beautiful experiences only for those designated as part of our own circle.
+Our problem today is not miserly hoarding of physical gold in boxes that could be opened, it is the syphoning off of purely theoretical money, numbers into nominal holdings in the Cayman Islands that have no real world meaning, and the hoarding of indulgence, keeping treats and beautiful experiences only for those designated as part of our own circle.
 Giving to our own children while feeling no responsibility towards anyone else’s.

 Dickens’ story has become a comfort instead of a prickle.
 It is too easy to buy redemption by indulging those around us, and reach the end of the story feeling it has told us something we knew all along.
 The modern Scrooge is not redeemed by the gifting of a metaphorical goose to a nephew.
 The Murdochs and Reinhardts, Morrisons and Hockeys are no doubt sitting down to lavish spreads right now, and feeling generous because of the gifts they have given their friends, and probably even their closest advisors and employees.
-Today we need a story that makes it clear that a generous spirit is not one who looks for happiness on the face of the people at their table, but the one that will not accept that those left behind must stay so.
+Today we need a story that makes it clear that a generous spirit is not one who looks for happiness on the face of the people at their table, but the one that will not accept that those with no place laid for them should continue so.

 It is not enough to connect only with those you see, to share a generous spirit only with those for whom our responsibility is immediately visible.
 Until a new story is written, our text for Christmas is better taken from John Donne: